anonhostpi/Auto-GPT-Wiki/Maintaining.md

 TODO: flesh this all out

 - our review/merge process

-- our version release process
+- what else?

-Tribal / Conventions
+# Tribal / Conventions

 GitHub:
 Reviews: